Create and manage device groups

 - Specify the matching rule that determines which device group belongs to the group based on the device name, domain, tags, and OS platform.
 If a device is also matched to other groups, it's added only to the highest ranked device group.

-- Select the Azure AD user group that should have access to the device group.
+- Select the Microsoft Entra user group that should have access to the device group.

 - Rank the device group relative to other groups after it's created.

-A device group is accessible to all users if you don't assign any Azure AD groups to it.
+A device group is accessible to all users if you don't assign any Microsoft Entra groups to it.